- JudgeMate for scooter contests

 Handlebars

 Handlebars come in various heights (22-30 inches) and widths (22-28 inches), customized to rider preference and body dimensions.
-T-bar designs dominate modern scootering, with materials ranging from chromoly steel (stronger, heavier) to aluminum (lighter, less durable).
+T-bar designs dominate today's scootering, with materials ranging from chromoly steel (stronger, heavier) to aluminum (lighter, less durable).
 Bar height significantly affects trick execution and rider comfort.

 Fork